dryingcore/sys_monitor.js/README.md

 # sys_monitor.js

-Developed by Gabriel Antunes Rocha (personal script), I hope you enjoy this application as I did
+Developed by Gabriel Antunes Rocha (personal script), I hope you enjoy this application as I did while developing it.

+Made to monitor the system manjaro linux.

 ## Summary